 There are multiple roles you may choose to play in radiology including diagnostician, teacher, researcher, policy maker, and administrator.
-While excellence in clinical radiology is our first priority we also recognize the importance of these additional roles and strive to provide our residents with the skills and opportunities that auger success in any of them.
+While excellence in clinical radiology is our first priority, we also recognize the importance of these additional roles and strive to provide our residents with the skills and opportunities that auger success in any of them.

-The "preview system": Teaching in each clinical section occurs in one-on-one or small group sessions.
-We use the preview system in which the trainee interprets the images first and the findings are then reviewed with a staff radiologist.
-Our faculty is subspecialty trained, bringing out the fine points of image interpretation or procedural skills that will serve the trainee well in clinical practice.
+Teaching in each clinical section occurs both at the workstations and in small group sessions.
+We use the preview system, in which the trainee interprets the images first and the findings are then reviewed one-on-one with a staff radiologist.
+Our faculty is subspecialty trained, bringing out the fine points of image interpretation and procedural skills that will serve the trainee well in clinical practice.

 Of all the special attributes mentioned above, none is more important than the individuals who make up "The Brigham".
 Our residents are a special part of this Brigham family.
-Graduates from our program have the opportunity to remain connected to BWH by joining our "Brigham for Life" program.
+Graduates from our program have the opportunity to remain connected to the Brigham by joining our Mellins Society program.
 This group provides networking, continuing education, recruiting services and teaching opportunities to graduates of our training program.

 Please carefully consider our program and see if it is the right fit for you.
 Wherever you train, we wish you every success in this most exciting and fulfilling field!